Welcome to

 Here’s what I believe:

-All counseling is spiritual.
-Not because we’re talking about God (though we can), but because we’re asking the kinds of questions that shape a soul:
+All counseling is spiritual—not always because we talk about God (though we can), but because therapy is where we ask the questions that shape our hearts and our stories.

-Who would I be if I put this burden down?
+Who would I be if I could just set down these old burdens?

-How did I get here, and why do I stay?
+How did I get here, and what keeps me stuck?

-That’s why therapy with me isn’t formulaic.
-I bring in art, literature, scripture, philosophy—anything that helps us get closer to the truth.
-I ask hard questions and hold space for the answers, even the half-formed ones.
+My approach isn’t formulaic.
+I bring in art, literature, scripture, philosophy, bad jokes, and whatever else helps us get closer to the truth.

 “Not knowing when the dawn will come, I open every door.” - Emily Dickinson